Clearly I’m in a bit of a sconey state of mind! After last weekend’s vanilla-sage scone

 - 1 1/2 tbsp sugar

 - 2 tsp vanilla extract

-- 1 stick (4 ounces) of unsalted butter
+- 1 tbsp of room temperature unsalted butter

 - 1/2 tsp powdered sugar

 1. Preheat oven to 375°.

 2. Combine the buttermilk, apple sauce, sugar, vanilla and egg in a medium bowl and whisk to combine.3.
 Combine oat flour, wheat flour, baking powder and salt in a large bowl and stir with a whisk.
 Cut in chilled butter with a pastry blender or using two knives until the mixture resembles coarse corn meal.
 Fold in the chocolate chips.
 Fold in the milk mixture, stirring just until moist.4.
 Turn the dough out onto a floured surface (I used all-purpose flour for dusting) knead lightly four times with floured hands (the dough will be sticky).
 Form dough into 3/4″ thick circle.
 Using a knife,cut dough into 12 wedges all the way through.